 apt-get.
 This is why all my commands differ from those found in the Google Cloud documentation.
 The problem is the commands provided in the documentation don’t work.

 Prepare the installation

-sudo apt update sudo apt install apt-transport-https ca-certificates gnupg curl
+sudo apt install apt-transport-https ca-certificates gnupg curl

 Add the package source